ent/ent/doc/md/tutorial-setup.md

 }
 ```

-As you can see, this schema has not fields or edges.
+As you can see, initially, the schema has no fields or edges defined.
 Let's run the command for generating assets to interact with
 the `Todo` entity:

 ```console